Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

 The legal ecosystem is undergoing an extraordinary period of change and disruption.
 It is being reshaped by the rapid advance in technology and the massive growth and fragmentation of the legal services market.
 In addition, cost pressure, regulatory overload,the challenges of scale and global reach, and changes in the work place expectation of a new generation of lawyers have been the drivers of transformation within the last decade.
 At the same time, entirely new expectations emerge not only regarding what the in-house legal function and their external advisors should contribute to their client’s business, but also regarding what law-makers, public administration, justice and the legal ecosystem as a whole should contribute to society.

-The legal ecosystem must adapt to this disruptive change, while also reflecting the particular importance of law.
-Increasing digitalization and new ways of thinking also offer unprecedented opportunities to meet the new and growing demands.
+The legal ecosystem must reinvent itself, while also reflecting the particular importance of law.
+Increasing digitalization and new ways of thinking offer unprecedented opportunities to meet the new and growing demands.
 In 2015, the idea of a Common Legal Platform (**CLP**) was born.
 It was publicly presented for the first time in K. Jacob, D. Schindler, & R. Strathausen (Eds.), Liquid Legal – Transforming Legal into a Business Savvy, Information Enabled and Performance Driven Industry.
 The first open discussion on the CLP was initiated at the Liquid Legal Conference in 2017.
 In 2018, with the formation of the Liquid Legal Institute e.V., a legal structure was set up within which all stakeholders can drive the development of the CLP.

 In recent years, a number of (mostly commercial) platforms have emerged that have already incorporated certain elements of the CLP.
 These initiatives show that the vision of a CLP is not an utopia, but a realistic option for an efficient legal ecosystem.
 To ensure that the various individual contributions ultimately result in a CLP that serves the interests of all, it is important to define the essential features, structure and functionality of the CLP at an early stage.
 For this purpose, we have drafted the following “Principles for a Common Legal Platform”.

 We would like to put these Principles up for discussion and invite all members of the Liquid Legal Institute e.V., especially the authors of the second volume of the Liquid Legal series (K. Jacob, D. Schindler, & R. Strathausen (Eds.), Liquid Legal – Towards a Common Legal Platform), but also all other interested stakeholders, to comment, supplement and elaborate on these principles.
 To enable a truly open collaboration towards realizing the CLP, we have made the “Principles for a Common Legal Platform” available on GitHub.
+You can contribute either via GitHub (Liquid-Legal-Institute/Common-Legal-Platform) or by sending us an e-mail (clp.principles@liquid-legal-institute.org).
+If you are a member of the Liquid Legal Institute, you are invited to contribute also vie MS Teams (Common Legal Platform/Principles).

 Help us to shape and implement these principles.
 Let’s design the future!